 - Actively promote student participation in student engagement/ quality enhancement activity, commenting critically but constructively on issues related to learning and teaching.

-- Engaging with the SALs in your school helping and supporting their development and training, helping to resolve any feedback issues they have.
+- Engaging with the Course Reps in your school helping and supporting their development and training, helping to resolve any feedback issues they have.

 - Attending Meetings:

 - Some Student Feedback Forums at the course level (per semester)

 - School Learning Teaching and Quality meetings at the school level (per semester)

 - Faculty Learning Teaching and Quality Committee. (per semester)

-- (CEBE only) SAL Council (per semester) and follow up SIVE meetings (weekly)
+- Student Voice Council (per semester) and follow up meetings

 - Building relationships with Course Leaders, Heads of Schools, Student Success Advisors and the Associate Dean in your Faculty.

-- Collaborating with the VP Voice on campaigns.
+- Collaborating with the VP Voice and VP Academic Experience on campaigns.

 - Involvement in promoting Leadership elections and relevant Students’ Union campaigns and activities.